ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-Binary protocols are undoubtedly very effective in terms of resource utilization.
+Binary protocols are undoubtedly very effective in terms of resource usage.
 They are also reliable to use because they are highly typed and defined by schemas.
 It's a very good choice for machine 2 machine communication and when performance